gravitational/careers/challenges/security/cloud-security.md

 In case of a negative score result, hiring manager will contact you and share a list of the key observations from the team that affected the result.

+We're actively improving this interview process, and we would be glad to hear your feedback about the experience.

 ## Code and project ownership

-This is a test challenge and we have no intent of using the code you've submitted in production.
-This is your work, and you are free to do whatever you feel is reasonable with it.
-In the scenario where you don't pass, you can open source it with any license and use it as a portfolio project.
+This is a contrived challenge and we have no intent of using the code you've submitted in production.
+However, we retain all rights to *our example code and RFD*.
+We ask that you do not publish our code to avoid giving future candidates an unfair advantage by allowing them develop a solution ahead of time.

 ## Areas of focus

 These are the areas we will be evaluating in the submission:

-* Ensure the Terraform applies cleanly from scratch and contains all resources needed.
+* Ensure the Terraform contains all resources needed.
 * Use consistent coding style.
 We follow `terraform fmt` and [tfsec](https://github.com/aquasecurity/tfsec) for our Terraform.
 * Follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)